qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 both functional and technical decisions*.
 This increases *Technical debt*, and so on.

-A way of tackling this is reducing technical debt as a project.
+A way of tackling this is reducing _technical debt as a project_.
 This requires more visibility of technical debt in terms of short term and long term business impact.
-Tackling technical debt as a projects has all kinds of disadvantages, like increasing the length of development feedback loops.
+Tackling technical debt as a project does have several disadvantages, like increasing the length of development feedback loops.
 A technical debt project tends to be complex and unpredictable, which impacts *Forecast reliability* negatively.
-This is why we put a big 'Beware!' in the diagram.
-This way of tackling technical debt is not inherently bad, we do find it important to be aware of the downsides of this approach.
+This is why we put a big **Beware!** in the diagram.
+Although this way of tackling technical debt is not inherently bad, we find it important to be aware of the downsides of this approach.

-An alternative way is the team tackling technical debt by refactoring in (many, many) baby steps.
-By keeping the actual steps small, the team can get in a state where they are continuously working on technical debt in a more predictable way, while having sufficient time for other work as well.
-Tackling technical debt in this way requires some skill however, as working in very small, highly controlled steps sounds simple but is actually quite hard.
-A team needs practice time and perhaps some training and mentoring to master these skills.
+A different way of handling technical debt is by refactoring in many, many baby steps.
+By keeping the steps small, the team can get in a state where they are continuously working on technical debt in a more predictable way, while having sufficient time for other work as well.
+Tackling technical debt in this way requires skills however.
+Working in tiny, highly controlled steps sounds simple but is actually hard.
+A team needs practice time and possibly training and mentoring to master this skill.

+Note that when we present a diagram like this to a team as part of our feedback, we will build it up in a number of steps, so that we can take the team along with the story.

 # Considerations

 When we report back to management, we sometimes create specific diagrams of effects from a management perspective.
-Sometimes we re-use the diagrams we shared the team, if the team consents to that.
+Sometimes we re-use the diagrams we shared with the team, but only if the team consents to that.

 Diagrams of effects help to go beyond symptoms and find more effective interventions.
-In addition, diagrams of effects are non-personal and blameless.They shift the focus away from an individual's behaviour, to the systemic aspects, to how things are organized and how that affects behaviour.
+In addition, diagrams of effects are non-personal and blameless.
+They shift the focus away from an individual's behaviour, to systemic aspects, to how things are organized and how that affects behaviour.
 This is in line with for instance Deming's statement that [90-95% of performance is governed by the system](https://deming.org/dr-deming-called-for-the-elimination-of-the-annual-performance-appraisal/).